 C. Improved attainment and progress for Greater depth, especially in maths Raised % of PP pupils achieving Greater Depth in reading, writing and particularly Maths by the end of KS 2.
-E. PP pupils are provided with additional opportunities through the school community to enable them to have a variety of experiences e.g. clubs/trips/visitors/raised aspirations PP pupils attend clubs, trips, have new experiences.
-Consistently demonstrate enjoyment and children talk positively about new experiences, knowledge and skills.
-F. Ensure that PP pupil's children have their Social, Emotional and Mental Health needs addressed in school which helps them make progress with their learning.
+D PP pupils are provided with additional opportunities through the school community to enable them to have a variety of experiences e.g. clubs/trips/visitors/raised aspirations PP pupils attend clubs, trips, have new experiences and opportunities Consistently demonstrate enjoyment and children talk positively about new experiences, knowledge and skills.
+E. Ensure that PP pupil's children have their Social, Emotional and Mental Health needs addressed in school which helps them make progress with their learning.
 Pupil's needs are supported by all staff but particularly Sends and FSW.
 Barriers to learning identified for PP pupils and strategies put in place to support identified needs and ensuring the pupils attainment and progress improves.
 Children are able to access the family support worker and SEMH TA and take part in ELSA work if relevant.
 Families are supported both emotionally and with practical parenting advice so that pupils are able to learn effectively.
 Signposting if needed to outside agencies.
-G. Children are willing to take on a challenge, show good learning behaviours, resilience and believe in themselves.
+F Children are willing to take on a challenge, show good learning behaviours, resilience and believe in themselves.
 Leading to improved outcomes and well-being.
 Pupils conferencing demonstrates they enjoy a challenge.
 Lesson observations show good learning behaviours.
 Questionnaires show they enjoy school and challenges.
 Increased completion of homework, particularly PP children.
-H. Parents engaged and supporting home learning.
-Afa project helping to engage parents Phonics and reading results improve.
-Parents attending phonics work shops More children reading at home x4 times a week i.
-Quality of classroom teaching for all Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
-How will you ensure it is implemented well?
-What does the evidence say you need to pay attention to?
+Behaviour and attitudes and persona development remain good and move towards outstanding.
+G Parents engaged and supporting home learning.
+Meetings to engage parents Phonics and reading results improve.
+Parents attending phonics work shops More children reading at home x4 times a week Meet the teacher Reading workshops SATs sessions Structured conversations.

-2. Using Evidence for Pupil Premium in 2020-2021 The headings below allow you to demonstrate how you are using PP to improve classroom teaching, provide targeted support and improve whole school strategies.
+2. Using Evidence for Pupil Premium in 2022-2023 The headings below allow you to demonstrate how you are using PP to improve classroom teaching, provide targeted support and improve whole school strategies.